ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 : an identifiable and non-repudiable Statement about an Artifact signed by an Issuer.
 In SCITT, Signed Statements are encoded as COSE signed objects; the `payload` of the COSE structure contains the issued Statement.

+Attestation:

+: {{NIST.SP.1800-19}} defines "attestation" as "The process of providing a digital signature for a set of measurements securely stored in hardware, and then having the requester validate the signature and the set of measurements."
+NIST guidance "Software Supply Chain Security Guidance EO 14028" uses the definition from {{NIST_EO14028}}, which states that an "attestation" is "The issue of a statement, based on a decision, that fulfillment of specified requirements has been demonstrated.".
+It is often useful for the intended audience to qualify the term "attestation" in their specific context to avoid confusion and ambiguity.

 Statement:

 : any serializable information about an Artifact.
 To help interpretation of Statements, they must be tagged with a relevant media type (as specified in {{RFC6838}}).
 A Statement may represent a Software Bill Of Materials (SBOM) that lists the ingredients of a software Artifact, an endorsement or attestation about an Artifact, indicate the End of Life (EOL), redirection to a newer version, or any content an Issuer wishes to publish about an Artifact.
-{{NIST.SP.1800-19}} defines "attestation" as "The process of providing a digital signature for a set of measurements securely stored in hardware, and then having the requester validate the signature and the set of measurements."
-NIST guidance "Software Supply Chain Security Guidance EO 14028" uses the definition from {{NIST_EO14028}}, which states that an "attestation" is "The issue of a statement, based on a decision, that fulfillment of specified requirements has been demonstrated.".
-It is often useful for the intended audience to qualify the term "attestation" in their specific context to avoid confusion and ambiguity.
 Additional Statements about an Artifact are correlated by the Subject Claim as defined in the IANA CWT {{IANA.cwt}} registry and used as a protected header parameter as defined in {{-CWT_CLAIMS_COSE}}.
 The Statement is considered opaque to Transparency Service, and MAY be encrypted.